kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

 other tenants.
 These "community" images do not appear in image listings for a user until that user has accepted the image.

-This new feature is a simple extension of the current image sharing functionality.
-The sharing is achieved using existing image membership mechanisms, and remains consistent with the associated rules.
+This new feature adds a new value for the visibility of an image to the underlying data model, named ``community``.

 Problem description